jasminegao/bitlyAPI_tutorials/README.md

 bitlyAPI_tutorials
 ===================

 The following are simple tutorials to help get you started on using bitly's APIs.
 For these tutorials we will be using a generic access token generated for the bitlyapitutorials account.
-To get your own access token, visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.
+To get your own access token, [click here](https://bitly.com/a/oauth_apps) to generate one on bitly.com or visit our [OAuth documentation](http://dev.bitly.com/authentication.html) for a walkthrough of the authentication process.

 Listed are tutorials to perform the following: